FLYERS-CAPITALS' SERIES HISTORY: Current and Miscellaneous:

 October 13, 1984 -- In the road opener and second game under head coach Mike Keenan, the Flyers won 4-2.
 Pelle Lindbergh made 35 saves.
 The Caps dominated the opening period 18-5 in shots and led 2-0 after one period.
 The Flyers scored twice in the second and third periods.
 Miroslav Dvorak had the GWG.
 Mark Howe had two points.

 December 23, 1984 -- Tim Kerr (3-0-3) and Murray Craven (2-0-2) combined for five goals in the Flyers' 7-4 home win.
 Pelle Lindbergh made 27 saves.
-Former Flyers' first round pick Mike Stothers made his NHL debut (lone NHL game that season, 30 career games) and received 25 stitches around his eye/nose/forehead after blocking a shot by Mike McEwen.
+Former Flyers' first round pick Mike Stothers made his NHL debut (lone NHL game that season, 30 career games) and received 25 stitches on his forehead after blocking a shot by Mike McEwen.

 February 9, 1985 -- Tim Kerr had four goals, including a natural hat trick, and Brian Propp scored with two seconds left to give Philadelphia an important 5-4 win.
 The momentum-shifting victory propelled the Flyers to a 24-4-0 record in the season's final 28 games.
 Entering this game, the Flyers were 11 points behind Washington for the Division crown and 19 behind Edmonton for the NHL's top record.
 The Flyers eventually surpassed both teams for the League's best mark.